 The first intensive care unit (ICU) is believed to have been established in Copenhagen, Denmark in 1953.
 Since that time ICUs have become a standard feature in hospitals, constantly updating their life saving techniques and equipment at their disposal.
-Dr. Xiaopeng Zhao hopes to add to that list with the results of his current research.
+Xiaopeng Zhao, associate professor of mechanical, aerospace, and biomedical engineering, hopes to add to that list with the results of his current research.

 Zhao’s Joint Directed Research Development (JDRD) project is focused on taking all the unstructured data generated by ICU patients and organizing it into a scalable infrastructure of patient care management.
 ICU patients generate a huge amount of data, from the information collected by whatever machines may be used to monitor them, to observations made by hospital staff.